magentabusiness/magentabusiness.github.io/docs/edge/config/provision-customer.md

 ### User Access management

-ThingsBoard Edge user access managements depends on the cloud version.
+IoT Hub Edge user access managements depends on the cloud version.

-#### ThingsBoard CE User Access management
+#### IoT Hub CE User Access management

 ##### Tenant Administrator users
-Once ThingsBoard Edge connected to ThingsBoard CE cloud every tenant administrator user will be transferred to edge and any of these users will be able to login into ThingsBoard Edge UI.
+Once IoT Hub Edge connected to IoT Hub CE cloud every tenant administrator user will be transferred to edge and any of these users will be able to login into IoT Hub Edge UI.

 Tenant Administrator user is able to create or remove devices on the edge.

 Tenant Administrator has **read** access to all other entities that are available on the edge.

 ##### Customer users
-If **Edge** entity has been assigned to customer on the cloud then every customer user entity will be transferred to edge and any of these users will be able to login into ThingsBoard Edge UI.
+If **Edge** entity has been assigned to customer on the cloud then every customer user entity will be transferred to edge and any of these users will be able to login into IoT Hub Edge UI.

 Customer user is able to view devices on the edge he has access to on the cloud.